 Safeguarding Privacy/Mobile Devices

-Take these precautions when using mobile devices – cell phones, portable drives and laptops.
+Take these precautions when using mobile or other electronic devices – cell phones, portable drives, laptops and related.
 Securitas has taken precautions to encrypt and safeguard personal information.
-If it is necessary for you to store personal information on a mobile device, you are responsible for safeguarding such information.
+If it is necessary for you to store personal information on a mobile or similar device, you are responsible for safeguarding such information.
 (Please refer to the Securitas IT Policy for further information about safeguarding electronic devices.)

-1. Consider alternatives to storing personal information on a mobile device.
+1. Consider alternatives to storing personal information on a mobile or other electronic device.

 2. Store the information on a server via a protected remote connection.